jmzobitz/neonSoilFlux/README.md

-# NEONSoils
+# neonSoilFlux
-NEONSoils is a repository code to acquire, tidy, and compute soil respiration fluxes at NEON sites using the flux-gradient method.
+neonSoilFlux is a repository code to acquire, tidy, and compute soil respiration fluxes at NEON sites using the flux-gradient method.

 **This is an early prototype package and should not be used for research purposes until scientifically validated.**